liuge1994/learngit/readme.txt

-git is ditrubated version control system.
+Git is distrubated version control system.
-Git is a free software.
+Git is a free software distrubated under the GPL.